 Coinbase

 Coinbase dominates the crypto-native category.
-It has over 100 million users and $3.1 billion in revenue in 2023, largely from explicit trading fees averaging around 1%.
-Robinhood’s core advantage in this segment is its zero-commission model, which stands in sharp contrast to Coinbase’s fee-heavy approach.
+It has approximately 120 million users and $7.2 billion in revenue in 2025, largely from explicit trading fees averaging around 1%.
+Robinhood's core advantage in this segment is its zero-commission model, which stands in sharp contrast to Coinbase's fee-heavy approach.

 Yet Robinhood has lagged in crypto functionality.
 Until recently, users faced limited coin availability, delayed wallet features, and restrictions on withdrawals and transfers.
-To close the gap, the company has expanded its crypto roadmap by acquiring Bitstamp for European market entry and launching its own Web3 Wallet in 2022.
+To close the gap, the company has expanded its crypto roadmap by completing the acquisition of Bitstamp in June 2025 for European market entry and launching its own Web3 Wallet in 2022.

 The payoff is already visible.
-In Q4 2024, crypto trading generated $358 million for Robinhood, more than 700% growth year-over-year.
-The surge underscores the segment’s volatility but also its outsized potential as a revenue driver during favorable market conditions.
+In Q4 2025, crypto trading generated $221 million for Robinhood, a decline from Q4 2024's $358 million as the segment normalized from post-election euphoria.
+The shift underscores the segment's volatility but also its outsized potential as a revenue driver during favorable market conditions.

 Interactive Brokers (IBKR)